© Maxim_Kazmin | stock.adobe.com

 This talk will be a little different than the talk about the birds and the bees.
 This talk is for young adults entering the world on their own.
 It might also be a good reset for adults struggling to find their place in the world.
 I have often reflected on my life in an effort to better understand how I arrived at my current station.

-Steve Woodford, president of WCM Industries, was honored with the 2022 Golden Eagle award by the Association of Independent Manufacturers’ (AIM/R) membership during a gala celebration at the rep association’s 50th Annual Conference at the Gaylord Rockies Resort in Aurora, Colorado on Friday, October 14.
+Oscar William “Bill” Freeman was inducted into the AIM/R Hall of Fame during a stirring ceremony at the rep association’s 50th Annual Conference at the Gaylord Rockies Resort in Aurora, Colorado on Friday, October 14, 2022.